 Alternative investments have become major components of the multi-asset portfolios managed by Kames Capital, the specialist investment manager that is part of Aegon Asset Management.
 Co-heads of Multi-Asset Investing, Stephen Jones and Olaf van den Heuvel, explain why they put alternatives at the heart of the firm’s multi-asset portfolios.

 As a multi-asset team we believe that asset allocation is the primary driver of investment returns, and that the best way to manage risk is by diversifying across a range of lowly-correlated investments.
-Our Diversifed Growth and Diversifed Income strategies bring together a wide range of investments that we group together to form the 'building blocks' of our portfolios.
+Our Diversified Growth and Diversified Income strategies bring together a wide range of investments that we group together to form the 'building blocks' of our portfolios.
 Many of the most attractive investment opportunities are included in our 'alternative assets' building block.

-When defning 'alternative' assets, the obvious question to ask is "an alternative to what?"
+When defining 'alternative' assets, the obvious question to ask is "an alternative to what?"
 For most institutional investors this means equities or bonds, what we may call traditional investments.
 So, before looking at some of our alternative assets in more detail, what role do we see traditional investments having in multi-asset portfolios?

 The role of traditional assets